LekamCharity/wix-gallery/README.md

 >[LekamCharity](https://github.com/LekamCharity/wix-gallery.git)

 # Description
-This is a Django application for personal gallery that allows a user to upload images for other to see and be able to to share by coping the image link.
+This is a wix-gallery app that displays various pictures and a brief description of them and it also allows users to upload images for others to see and be able to share by coping with the image link.

 ##  Live Link